Leruele/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display first lines of a file
+Display third line in file